EficodeDemoOrg/copilot-java/README.md

 * Fetches current weather conditions (temperature, description).
 * Accepts city name as a command-line argument.
-* Displays weather information directly in the console.
+* Displays weather information directly in the console with formatted output.
+* Provides detailed logging information for debugging and monitoring.
 * Uses Maven for dependency management and building.

 ## Prerequisites